smartheim/ui-maintenance/README.md

   - Average and longtime resource observe service fragment with warnings.
   - log feed: The last x log lines and link to Logtail if existing
   - openHabian fragment: Update/package status

-## Development links

-Visit https://www.htmlelements.com/demos.html to see the API for htmlelements Webcomponents.

 Cheers,
 David Graeff